|

 ANARCHISM:--The philosophy of a new social

-order based on liberty unrestricted by man-made law; the theory that all forms
+order based on liberty unrestricted by man-made law; the theory that all

-as unnecessary.
+as well as unnecessary.

 Emma Goldman, "What is Anarchy?"

-A practical scheme, says Oscar Wilde, is either
+A practical scheme, says Oscar Wilde,

-to, and any scheme that could accept these conditions is wrong and foolish.
+that one objects to, and any scheme that could accept these conditions

 Emma Goldman, "What is Anarchy?"

-Dynamite ... is government in its most intensified and
+Dynamite ... is government in its most intensified

-concentrated form ...
+and concentrated form ...

 Auberon Herbert

-Even were the workers able to have their own representatives,
+Even were the workers able to have their own

-for which our good Socialist politicians are clamoring, what chances are there
+representatives, for which our good Socialist politicians are clamoring,

-for their honesty and good faith?
+what chances are there for their honesty and good faith?

 Emma Goldman, "What is Anarchy?"

-If I can't dance I don't want to be part of
+If I can't dance I don't want to be part

-your revolution.
+of your revolution.

 popular